 Hundreds of posters were printed and mailed to national and regional politicians, EPA administrators, U.S. Coast Guard officials, volunteers on the front lines of rescuing birds and turtles, reporters, environmental advocacy groups — even to BP executives.
 Letters that accompanied the posters demanded that BP be held fully responsible for the damage caused to the Gulf ecosystem and economy.
 Louisiana’s Belle Chase Parish President Billy Nungesser dubbed the poster, “the ‘new’ national anthem for the Gulf Coast.”
 Others described the poster as both “heartbreaking” and “hauntingly beautiful.”

-The poster was made with antique Hernard titling letters individually glued onto a backing sheet, then doused with non-toxic, biodegradable oils and consumables.
-The poster was digitally printed with spot Dimensional Clear coating which made the “oil” appear shiny.
+The poster was made with antique Hernard film titling letters individually glued onto a backing sheet, then doused with non-toxic, biodegradable oils and consumables.
+It was digitally printed with spot Dimensional Clear coating which made the “oil” appear shiny.

-The poster was a selection for the Poster Offensive show, curated by Peet Fetsch.
-The Poster Offensive show featured posters with messages of peace and democracy.
+The poster was a selection for the Poster Offensive show, which featured posters with messages of peace and democracy.

 Click to see another project Carolyn designed focused on the preservation of our natural world.